ChoGGi/SurvivingMars_CheatMods/Mods ChoGGi/README.md

 See also: [nexus mods](https://www.nexusmods.com/survivingmars/users/659381?tab=user+files)

-### These are all included in CheatMod_CheatMenu, but if you want them then...
+### These are all included in Expanded Cheat Menu, but if you want them...

 ##### OutdoorDomeBuildings
 ```